SDS-192-Intro/MP3/README.md

 You will be evaluated on the extent to which your mini-project demonstrates fluency in the following course learning dimensions:

-* GitHub
-  * Everyone that submits an assignment will get credit for this!
-* RMarkdown
+* Pivoting Data
-  * Has your report been knitted to HTML?
+  * Have you successfully reshaped a data frame longer?
-  * Have you effectively applied RMarkdown syntax to style your report?
+  * Have you successfully reshaped a data frame wider?
-* Subsetting Data
+* Joining Data
-  * Have you used the `select()` or `filter()` function to effectively subset the data?
+  * Have you successfully joined two tables for further analysis?
-* Aggregating Data
+* Acquiring API Data
-  * Have you used the `group_by()` function in combination with other data wrangling verbs to effectively aggregate the data?
+  * Have you constructed a URL with query parameters for acquiring desired API data?
-* Importing Data
+* Point Mapping
+  * Have you produced maps that plot points by latitude and longitude?
-  * Have you successfully imported a CSV into your environment?
+  * Have you demonstrated effective binning when coloring points?
-* Code Styling
+* Polygon Mapping
-  * Have you used descriptive variable names?
+  * Have you successfully imported a shapefile?
-  * Are you variable names formatted with snake_case?
-  * Do you use indenting and white space effectively in your code?
-* Cleaning Data
-  * Have you successfully convert relevant variables into date formats?
+  * Have you produced maps that plot polygons?
-  * Have you successfully cleaned up name variables in the dataset?
+  * Have you demonstrated effective binning when coloring polygons?

 You may also layer in any learning dimensions evaluated in the previous Mini-Project.